gdbots/pbjx-bundle-php/README.md

-pbjx:export-events                  Pipes events from the EventStore to STDOUT. pbjx:reindex-events                 Pipes events from the EventStore and reindexes them. pbjx:replay-events                  Pipes events from the EventStore and replays them through pbjx->publish. pbjx:run-gearman-consumer           Runs a gearman consumer up to the max-runtime. pbjx:tail-events                    Tails events from the EventStore for a given stream id and writes them to STDOUT.
+pbjx:export-events                  Pipes events from the EventStore to STDOUT. pbjx:reindex-events                 Pipes events from the EventStore and reindexes them. pbjx:replay-events                  Pipes events from the EventStore and replays them through pbjx->publish. pbjx:tail-events                    Tails events from the EventStore for a given stream id and writes them to STDOUT.
 ```